Jemoka/blag/content/posts/KBhpomdps_index.md

 -   you don't want bullets with more than 2 lines
 -   clear, upfront objective of the paper
 -   everything was understanding **during** presentation: timing presentations such that its digestible as drinking down

+### Time Management {#time-management}

+Randy Pausch's time management lecture.

+-   optimize for fun
+-   "why am I doing this?"
+-   have "you can always change your plan, but only if you have one"

+SEPARATE: email, to-do list, calendar